Esri/java-gradle-starter-project/README.md

 # java-gradle-starter-project

-Here is a starter project for the ArcGIS Runtime SDK for Java with Gradle.
+Here is a starter project for the ArcGIS Maps SDK for Java with Gradle.

 The project includes the Gradle wrapper, so there is no need to install Gradle to run the app.